 AB 1471 will repeal the $11.14 billion Safe, Clean, and Reliable Drinking Water Supply Act of 2012.
 That bond language began as SB 2 (Codgill) which was part of the historic five-bill package of water legislation adopted during the California Legislature's Seventh Extraordinary Session in 2009.
 (For more information of the bills passed during the Seventh Extraordinary Session, please see below.)
 The California Constitution provides that the Governor may call the Legislature into special session by proclamation.
 A bill passed during an extraordinary session is abbreviated with an X and the session number, either before or after the bill number.
 (So, for example, SB 2 from the 7th Extraordinary Session will often appear as either SB 2 X7 or SBX7 2.)
 In August 2010, when it appeared a bond was likely to be unsuccessful due to the slow economy, AB 1265 (Caballero) was passed and signed by then-Governor Schwarzenegger.
-AB 1265 deleted provisions that would have allowed private companies to hold ownership rights in publicly-funded water storage facilities and moved the bond to the November 2012 election, and renamed it to include "Act of 2012."
+AB 1265 deleted provisions from SBX7 2 that would have allowed private companies to hold ownership rights in publicly-funded water storage facilities, moved the bond to the November 2012 election, and renamed it to include "Act of 2012."
 In 2012 the Legislature determined that the still-sluggish economy meant the bond was unlikely to pass.
 AB 1422 (Perea) moved the bond to the November 4, 2014 general election without changing the text.
 Thus the bill was still worded as the Act of 2012.

 What is the Bay Delta Conservation Plan or "BDCP"?